Huertz/clima/README.md

 - What problem does it solve?

 - What did you learn?
 I learned more concepts complicated concepts of JavaScript.
-I also learned how to navigate thouhgt a data base using fetch.
+I also learned how to navigate thouthg a data base using fetch.

 ## Table of Contents (Optional)